mouhyemen/RoboND-Project1_SearchSample/README.md

-# Project 1: Search and Sample Return by Mouhyemen Khan
+# Project 1: Search and Sample Return
 ---